kemitchell/miseenbag.com/index.md

 [Watch a slightly dated overview on YouTube.](https://youtu.be/4xuPsyTRQEw)

-This is your equipment.
-Nothing more, and more than enough.
+Nothing more.
+More than enough.

 In general, buy the cheapest one that works.
 Try for used, or repair something broken.
-When in doubt, commercial, not consumer.  _Scrounge._
+When in doubt, commercial, not consumer, restaurant supply, not big-box store.  _Scrounge._

 Stuff it all in a cheap backpack.
-The ugliest one you can find.
-Respect your tools, but do not love them.
+Respect your tools, but don't love them.

 ### Big-Ticket